hendersontrent/TimeSeriesSimulation.jl/README.md

 Functions for simulating numerous types of dynamical systems and time-series processes.

-## Ongoing work
+## Notes

 This package is continuously being added to with more models, systems, and processes.
+In addition, while many great packages exist for simulating time-series models, this package is both: (i) trying to be as lightweight as possible; and (ii) a source of practice in manual programming for the author.